Super-resolution microscopy: Integrated correlative light and electron microscopy

 Combining a super-resolution microscope with an electron microscope enables the visualization of contextual information, with the labelling provided by fluorescence markers.
 This overcomes the problem of the black backdrop that the researcher is left with when using only a light microscope.
 In an integrated system, the sample is measured by both microscopes simultaneously.

 Enhancing of techniques using neural networks

-Recently, owing to advancements in artificial intelligence computing, deep-learning neural networks (GANs) have been used for super-resolution enhancing of optical-microscope photographic images, from 40x to 100x, from 20x with an optical microscope to 1500x, comparable to a scanning electron microscope, via a neural lens, and with positron-emission tomography and fluorescence microscopy.
+Recently, owing to advancements in artificial intelligence computing, deep learning neural networks (GANs) have been used for super-resolution enhancing of photographic images extracted from optical microscopes, enhancing resolution from 40x to 100x.
+Resolution increases from 20x with an optical microscope to 1500x, comparable to a scanning electron microscope, via a neural lens.
+These techniques have applications in super-resolving images from positron-emission tomography and fluorescence microscopy.